 I can adapt your marketing text to the individual needs of your target group in order to maximize your product sales.

 Please give me a call or write me an e-mail to discuss your project and I will send you a transcreation brief.
 Make sure to provide as much information as possible about your product and company as wells as any other relevant information.
 Afterwards, please send the completed transcreation brief and your marketing or public relations material.
 I will then send you a quote for the transcreation process.

 Localization and transcreation rates depend on several factors, e.g. the amount of different proposals you desire.

 I generally provide a back-translation and comments/rationales for each proposed transcreation.
 You can then choose the version you like most.

-Please call me or use the contact form to get a free and non-binding quote for transcreation services.
+Please call me to discuss your project or use the contact form to get a free quote for transcreation services.